rancher/rancher-docs/docs/reference-guides/user-settings/user-preferences.md

 Choose the page displayed after logging in.
 Options include:

-- The home page
+- The home page.
-- The area you last visited
+- The area you last visited.
-- A specific cluster of your choosing
+- A specific cluster of your choosing.

 ## Display Settings

-Choose the way certain information is displayed.
-The following can be configured:
+Choose how certain information is displayed:

 - Date format
 - Time format